Mitigating Value Hallucination in Dyna Planning via Multistep Predecessor Models: Experiments

+In this section, we investigate whether hallucinated values play a role in a typical benchmark setting, where we have not artificially introduced conditions that should cause it to occur.
+First, we did not artificially introduce errors to the environment model.
+Rather, we learned an environment model from data, which naturally has some error.
+Second, we did not place any limitations on the initialisation of the agent's weights.

+Our experiments were conducted on three benchmarks: \emph{Cartpole} \cite{Brockman}, \emph{Puddleworld} \cite{Degris}, and \emph{Catcher} \cite{Tasfi}.
+For each algorithm, we swept over $\alpha$ to pick $10$ randomly selected from a proper range in [0, 0.5] and the performance of each hyper-parameter setting was averaged over $30$ random seeds.
+The selected learning rate set for Cartpole and Puddleworld is \{0.045, 0.065, 0.085, 0.095, 0.12, 0.15, 0.07, 0.205, 0.075, 0.08\}.
+For Catcher, we also swept over 10 smaller numbers in the range of [0, 0.05], which are \{0.0045, 0.0065, 0.0085, 0.0095, 0.0012, 0.0015, 0.007, 0.0005, 0.0025, 0.008\}.
+We reported performance for the best hyperparameter choice for each algorithm.

-\textbf{Environment Models.} We used an artificial neural network (ANN) to model the environment.
-The network input was a state $s_t$ as well as a $1$-hot encoding of an action $a$.
-The network output a vector $\hat{y}$ consisting of the next or previous state $\hat{s}_{t\pm1}$ and reward $\hat{r}_{r\pm1}$ ($\pm$ indicates we may be modelling forward or backward dynamics).
-The network was trained to minimise mean-squared error (MSE) between the prediction $\hat{y}$ and ground-truth $y$, $\frac{1}{k}\sum_{i=0}^k (\hat{y_i} - y_i)^2$.
+\textbf{Learning Environment Models.} We ran two sets of experiments: one with an offline learned model and another where the model is allowed to adjust online.
+For the online setting, we loaded the pre-trained environment model and continued training the models on data gathered online while the agent was acting.
+To learn the offline model, following the method of \cite{oh2015action}, we collected $100,000$ training samples by executing a pre-trained agent on the environment with $\epsilon = 0.5$.
+The offline model itself is a neural network (NN), with input state $s_t$ as well as a $1$-hot encoding of action $a$.
+The network outputs a vector $\hat{y}$ consisting of the next or previous state $\hat{s}_{t\pm1}$ and reward $\hat{r}_{r\pm1}$ ($\pm$ indicates we may be modelling forward or backward dynamics).
+The network was trained to minimise mean-squared error (MSE) between the prediction $\hat{y}$ and ground truth $y$, $\frac{1}{k}\sum_{i=0}^k (\hat{y_i} - y_i)^2$.

-\textbf{Value Function.} We used a linear function approximator to learn $Q$-values.
-To generate state features, we used the activation of the final hidden-layer of a pre-trained DQN \cite{Mnih} agent.
+\textbf{Learning Value Functions.} We used a linear function approximator to learn the action-values.
+To generate state features, we used the activation of the final hidden layer of a pre-trained DQN \cite{Mnih} agent.
 We trained a network with $200$ hidden units to convergence using the DQN algorithm and froze its weights.
 In each step we input state $s_t$ to the network and extracted the hidden layer activation to form a vector of state features $\phi(s_t)$.
 The value function was linear in $\phi(s_t)$.
 We initialised weights of the linear learner using samples from $\mathcal{N}(0, 1)$.
 This ensures that states have a variety of initial values, which may be optimistic or pessimistic.